anyone-protocol/ator-protocol/src/mainpage.md

      modules start up when required, and so on.

    - \refdir{tools} -- Binaries other than Tor that we produce.
-      Currently this is tor-resolve, tor-gencert, and the tor_runner.o helper module.
+      Currently this is anon-resolve, anon-gencert, and the tor_runner.o helper module.

    - `test` -- unit tests, regression tests, and a few integration